Saepta Julia: Porticus Argonautarum

 The Porticus Argonautarum lined the western side of the Saepta Julia.
-It was completed by Agrippa ca. 25 BCE, and received its name from the artwork it depicted, which showed Jason and the Argonauts.
+It was completed by Agrippa ca. 25 BC, and received its name from the artwork it depicted, which showed Jason and the Argonauts.
 A portion of the western wall survives, and is located beside the Pantheon, and suggests that it was made of brick-faced concrete, and covered in marble.
-Reconstructed by Domitian after the fire of 80 CE, this portico was also part of Hadrian's reconstruction of the entire Saepta Julia.
+Reconstructed by Domitian after the fire of AD 80, this portico was also part of Hadrian's reconstruction of the entire Saepta Julia.

 Porticus Meleagri

 The Porticus Meleagri lined the eastern side of the Saepta Julia.
 Little remains of the Porticus Meleagri, and location and reconstruction rely primarily on the Forma Urbis Romae.
-Although not mentioned, it was most likely constructed during the final decades of the first century BCE, along with the dedication of the Saepta.
+Although not mentioned, it was most likely constructed during the final decades of the first century BC, along with the dedication of the Saepta.

 Use

-The concept of the Saepta was initially planned by Caesar in place of the earlier Ovile, and was projected as early as 54 BCE, and finished by Agrippa in 26 BCE.
+The concept of the Saepta was initially planned by Caesar in place of the earlier Ovile, and was projected as early as 54 BC, and finished by Agrippa in 26 BC.
 In a letter to Atticus, Cicero writes that the building was to be made of marble, with a lofty portico and a roof.

 The building was initially intended to be used as a voting place for both the comitia centuriata and the comitia tributa.
 However, with the diminishing importance of the voting comitias from the Augustan period onward, the building began to be repurposed.
 Gladiatorial combats were exhibited during the period of Augustus, and the building was also used by the senate as a meeting point.

 When Tiberius returned from Germany, after his military procession, he was presented in this building by Augustus.
 Both Augustus and Caligula used this building for naumachiae.
 It was used for gymnastics competitions and exhibitions during the reign of Nero.
 Statius and Martial report that it was used intermittently as a public space for Roman citizens, as well as a market for luxury goods.